top of page

 Bus Rapid Transit is very intrusive

 5. The requirement for direct connections conflicts with the concept of adjacent transits ("transfers" in Toronto).
 "The first and the last miles" micro-mobility devices are slow and unsafe toys.
 Shared scooters or bikes, being abandoned, litter the streets.
-MIT estimated that undocked e-scooters even more polluting than cars.
-So, inconvenient transit gets outpaced by the cars and you can't break this tendency with the "Let's go green!!" slogan or commercials.
+MIT estimated that undocked e-scooters are even more polluting than cars.
+So, inconvenient transit gets outpaced by cars, and you can't break this tendency with the "Let's go green!!" slogan or commercials.

-FELA is not just a "door-to-door" vehicle but truly "indoor" for it is compact and clean.
+These problems are solved also: FELA is not just a "door-to-door" vehicle but truly "indoor" for it is compact and clean.
 Feeling adventurous, you can climb stairs in it, or even drag it into the elevator.

-Yes, in this case, FELA threats this demoralizing, Earth-killing "job creation".
 But a homo-sapience gets priorities straight.
 Earth can't sustain that many of technology-abusing humanoids.
-As Jacque Fresco said, "Sh*t must go" [not to be cursed by our children].
+As Jacque Fresco said, "Sh*t must go" [for us not to be cursed by our children].

 urban transit off-peak occupancy